Wedding of Princess Margaret and Antony Armstrong-Jones: Aftermath

 Following a balcony appearance and a wedding breakfast for 150 guests at Buckingham Palace, the bride changed into her Victor Stiebel going-away outfit and they departed in an open Rolls-Royce.
 They spent their six-week honeymoon touring the Caribbean on HMY Britannia.
 On 26 May, while away on honeymoon, Camilla Fry, wife of Jeremy Fry, gave birth to Armstrong-Jones's illegitimate daughter, Polly.
 Allegations of this were first raised in 2004 and confirmed when Armstrong-Jones agreed to take a paternity test.

 On 6 October 1961, Armstrong-Jones was raised to the peerage as Earl of Snowdon and Viscount Linley, of Nymans in the County of Sussex, by Queen Elizabeth II.
 He became "The Right Honourable The Earl of Snowdon" and Princess Margaret became "Her Royal Highness The Princess Margaret, Countess of Snowdon."
 The couple had two children, David (born 1961), now the 2nd Earl of Snowdon, and Sarah (born 1964).

 The Snowdons separated in 1976, subsequently divorcing on 11 July 1978.
 It was the first divorce by a senior member of the royal family since that of Princess Victoria Melita of Saxe-Coburg and Gotha and Ernest Louis, Grand Duke of Hesse in 1901.
-On 15 December of that year, Snowdon remarried Lucy Lindsay-Hogg, separating in 2000.
+On 15 December 1978, Snowdon remarried Lucy Lindsay-Hogg, separating in 2000.
 They had a daughter, Frances (b.
 1979).
 On 30 April 1998, Snowdon fathered another illegitimate child, Jasper William Oliver Cable-Alexander.

 After years of ill health, Princess Margaret, who never remarried, died on 9 February 2002, aged 71.
 Lord Snowdon died on 13 January 2017, aged 86.